Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Persistent Litter Box Odor

 Over time, plastic can hold onto odor even after scrubbing.
-Switching to stainless steel removes that problem because the material doesn’t absorb smells.
+Switching to a stainless steel litter box removes that problem because the material doesn’t absorb smells.

 Multiple Cats Using the Same Box